Swedish Speedway Team Championship

 The Swedish Speedway Team Championship is the team championship of speedway in Sweden.

-Season by season tables

 History

 The Championship was introduced in 1950.

 In 1982 the Championship was renamed with a new league called the Elitserien being introduced.
 The second tier of the Championship is known as the Allsvenskan.

-Between 1986 and 1999 the team that finished top of the league were declared champions because there was no play off.
+Between 1986 and 1999 the team that finished top of the league were declared champions because there was no play-off.